Talking and being silent

 “Communication doesn't reveal the world, but rather divides it by creating a break between what is said and what is not said.” – Niklas Luhmann

 When it comes to risks attributed to external factors or external actors, communication about these risks may be open and straightforward.
 These risks can be discussed and addressed openly within the organization and with its environment, with the goal of mitigating or eliminating them.
-However, when it comes to risks that have to do with something the system has done or failed to do itself, communication may be more difficult.
+When it comes to risks that have to do with something the system has done or failed to do itself, communication may be more difficult.
 These risks may be more sensitive, and speaking openly about them may be perceived as acknowledging fault or responsibility.
 In such cases, silence or secrecy may reflexively be used as a way to protect the organization's reputation or image.
 Also, when individuals sense that speaking up about their opinion may be met with disapproval, they may choose to remain silent, leading to a reinforcement of the dominant attitude.

 Source: Luhmann, N., Fuchs, P. (2017), Reden und Schweigen, Frankfurt am Main: Suhrkamp.